 Soon enough, the customers are turning up in droves for her delicious meals, and life is starting to look good after a nice young man takes an interest in her.
 However, her past comes back to haunt her, and as her mental state breaks down, yet more people end up on the chopping block or hanging up on meat hooks in her basement…

 Meat Grinder was released in March 2009, just a few months before the rating system came into effect in Thailand.
-After beef noodle shop owners and vendors protested, the movie was reportedly ordered to cut certain scenes.
+After beef noodle shop owners and vendors protested, the filmmakers were reportedly ordered to cut certain scenes.
 The British DVD is uncut.

 Buy DVD: Amazon.co.uk

 “Despite lurid and deeply unsettling imagery, Meat Grinder has so much more meat on its bones than your average gore-fest and promises to be a truly visceral experience that improves with each nuance-revealing viewing – you might even find that it is the sorry plight of Buss, and not the violent acts she carries out, that lingers spookily in your mind.”
 Behind the Couch